29/04/2008

 java does not support pointers, thus anything is always passed by value.

-@Anonymous – everything in java is pass by value.
-NOTHING is pass by reference in java.
-Even the references are passed by value only.
+Yes Nels, everything in Java is pass by value.
+NOTHING is pass by reference in Java.
+Object references are passed by value.
+Since the object references are passed, it leads to the confusion.

 GOOD